 Mojitos are tart, citrusy, tangy, and minty.
 But, you can add as much sugar as you want.

 Which rum is best for mojitos?

 Any brand of your favorite white rum will do.
 I used Cruzan Light Rum, but you can also try Bacardi Silver White Rum, Appleton White Rum, Havana Club Anejo Blanco Rum, or Mount Gay Eclipse Silver Rum.

 Can I use a different sweetener other than sugar?

 Yes!
 To make a healthier or “skinny” mojito, replace the 2 tablespoons sugar with 1 ½ tablespoons of honey or agave nectar.

-Keep in mind the honey or agave may impart a different flavor, making your mojito unique from the traditional!
+Honey or agave will change the flavor (not in a bad way) making your mojito unique from the traditional!

 What do you do with a muddler?

 A muddler is a bartender’s tool used to mash cocktail ingredients such as herbs, fruits, and spices in the bottom of a cocktail glass prior to mixing.
 The light pressure helps to release the ingredients’ juices and natural aromas.

 How do you muddle mint without a muddler?